a1opez/Triangular-Series/README.md

 Triangular-Series
 =================

-This JQuery script calaculates a triangular series in hexadecimal representation, it stops when it has reached a string of at least 9 characters for which all of the elements are letters The series starts like this
+This JQuery script calculates a triangular series in hexadecimal representation, it stops when it has reached a string of at least 9 characters for which all of the elements are letters The series starts like this